Starting point: Johannis Hütte

-Leaving Johannis Hut, the Eagle Walk continues along the Venediger Höhenweg trail in an easterly direction.
+Leaving the Johannis Hütte, the Eagle Walk continues along the Venediger Höhenweg trail in an easterly direction.
 After around an hour hikers will reach a small high valley, where they should follow the signs for "Kreuzspitz-Höhenweg".
 This heads first in an southerly direction towards the Scherneskopf before turning off north.
 It is here that a series of switchbacks begin, taking hikers up to the exposed Schernesschaft ridge at 3,040 metres above sea level.
-Continue along this ridge – which has a steel rope anchored into the rock for safety – towards the Sajat Hut.
-Those who have enough energy can climb the Kreuzspitze Peak (3,155m) with its fine views of the Großvenediger.
-However, be aware that there is still a relatively long section to complete from the New Sajat Hut to the day's final destination.
+Continue along this ridge – which has a steel rope anchored into the rock for safety – towards the Sajathütte hut.
+Those who have enough energy can climb the Kreuzspitze peak (3,155 m) with its fine views of the Großvenediger.
+However, hikers should be aware that there is still a relatively long section to complete from the Sajathütte hut to the day's final destination.

-You’ll walk down a steep, debris-filled chute first, before proceeding on sandy terrain on foot of Rote Säule Peak.
-Eventually, wander across a grassy slope to reach Sajat Hut (elev.
-2,575m).
-Sajat Hut provides the perfect rest stop for hikers.
-Once replete and replenished, follow the Prägraten High Trail towards Eissee Hut.
-This route links Sajat Hut with Eissee Hut, without having to descend to the valley floor.
-Leaving Sajat Hut, aim eastward and round the southeast ridge of Vorderer Sajatkopf Peak at the so-called “window”.
+First walk down a steep chute with loose rocks.
+Then proceeding on sandy terrain at the foot of the Rote Säule mountain.
+Finally, wander across a grassy slope to reach the Sajathütte hut (2,575 m).
+This is the perfect rest stop for hikers.
+Once replete and replenished, follow the Prägraten High Trail towards the Eissee Hütte hut.
+This route links the Sajathütte to the Eissee Hütte without having to descend to the valley floor.
+Leaving the Sajathütte, aim eastwards and round the southeast ridge of the Vorderer Sajatkopf peak at the so-called "Fenster" ("window").
 From there, the trail heads northward and traverses a few chutes and gullies; they are quite easy to negotiate as there is a fixed anchoring system of cables.
 Ascend via a steep path that is moderated with switchbacks at times.
-Continue walking across Inner Timmeltal Valley until you reach “Hinteres Wiesach”, where the steep grade lessens.
-Cross Timmelbach Creek and wander across meadows to reach quaint and lovely Eissee Hut (elev.
-2,521m).
+Continue across the Inner Timmeltal Valley until you reach “Hinteres Wiesach”, where the steep gradient lessens.
+Cross the Timmelbach stream and wander across meadows to reach the quaint and lovely Eissee Hütte (2,521 m).

-IMPORTANT: As an alternative to this very difficult stage, hikers can instead walk from the Johannis Hut straight over the Zopetscharte Ridge to the Eissee Hut.
+IMPORTANT: As an alternative to this very difficult stage, hikers can instead walk from the Johannis Hütte straight over the Zopetscharte ridge to the Eissee Hütte.
 Walking time: approx. 4 hours, red (intermediate) trail; not an official walking path – hikers must be sure-footed